The notcat notification server

 notcat %s %B

-or it can run subcommands, with notification details passed to those commands either as arguments or as environment variables (with the -e
+Notcat can also run subcommands, with notification details passed to those commands as arguments, or as environment variables when notcat is given the -e flag.

 notcat -e --on-notify=notcat-notify.es --on-empty=notcat-empty.es